 MAKE THE STOCK:

 Add the chicken to a stockpot filled with water (leave some space for vegetables).
-Bring to a boil and cook the chicken for about 20 minutes, and skim regularly, until no foam is formed on the surface.
-After about 20 minutes add the vegetables (peel the carrot if you want to use it later in the dish).
+Bring to a boil and cook the chicken for about 20 minutes, and regularly skim until no foam is formed on the surface.
+After about 20 minutes, add the vegetables (the carrot has to be whole and peeled).
 Add the bay leaves, salt and peppercorns.
 Let it all simmer for another 20 minutes and so, and keep skimming the foam if there is more.
-Take the carrot out while still firm is using in the dish later.
+Take the carrot out while still firm.
 When the stock is done (chicken is cooked), take the chicken out on a plate and strain the stock.
 Discard the rest of the veggies.
 Remove the skin and bones of the chicken and shred the meat (add some stock on top of it and cover the chicken while you are cooking the mushrooms, so it doesn't dry out).
 You will only need one cup of stock for this dish, store the rest in the fridge for another dish.

 MAKE THE CREAMY MUSHROOMS AND CHICKEN: